 All Rich Lupo really wanted was a cool place where he and his friends could hang out, drink beers and listen to blues, R&B and soul records.
 That was the full extent of his vision.
 Really.

-But what he got was Lupo’s Heartbreak Hotel in Providence, which for almost 40 years was one of New England’s smokin’est, rockin’est, jumpin’est, thumpin’est, goovin’est, ass-kickin’est venues, among the best of its breed anywhere in the country and probably on the planet.
+But what he got was Lupo’s Heartbreak Hotel in Providence, which for almost four decades was one of New England’s smokin’est, rockin’est, jumpin’est, thumpin’est, goovin’est, ass-kickin’est venues.
+It was among the best of its breed anywhere in North America – and probably on the planet.
 Really.

 In mid-1976, Lupo hired Jack Reich, Rizzz’s manager, as the full-time booking agent, a pivotal strategic move since Reich booked nationally known acts almost immediately.
 In late 1977, he brought in Talking Heads, who had formed at the Rhode Island School of Design, and The Ramones, and in 1978 Lupo’s hosted NRBQ, James Montgomery, Richie Havens, Jonathan Edwards and one of Lupo’s musical heroes, Bo Diddley, who did nine consecutive shows during “Bo Diddley Week.”
 In 1979, Muddy Waters became the second of his heroes to appear, followed in later years by Carl Perkins, James Brown, Albert King, Screamin’ Jay Hawkins, B.B.
 King and Roy Orbison.

 From 1980 to 1988, when its roster expanded dramatically, Lupo’s became one of Providence’s two premier rock clubs, with its neighbor The Living Room being the other.
-A slew of bands with New England roots appeared including Lou Miami & The Kozmetix, Dinosaur Jr., Phish, Joe Perry, The Fools and Roomful of Blues, who released Live at Lupo’s Heartbreak Hotel in 1987.
+A slew of bands with New England roots appeared including Lou Miami & The Kozmetix, Dinosaur Jr., Phish, Joe Perry, The Fools and Roomful of Blues, who recorded what’s now considered one their finest LPs, Live at Lupo’s Heartbreak Hotel, in 1987.
 Other acts included Stevie Ray Vaughn, Paul Butterfield, Cyndi Lauper, Iggy Pop, REM, Los Lobos, John Mayall, The Replacements, Jimmy Cliff, Warren Zevon and Jane’s Addiction.

 In 1993, after Lupo had spent some of the previous five years playing competitive Scrabble, Lupo’s reopened at 229 Westminster Street, a few blocks away from the original space in the old Peerless Department Store building.
 While it maintained a similar roadhouse feel, the new space seated 1,500 – five times more than the first location – and as a personal touch Lupo added an hilariously geeky distinguishing feature: a gigantic Scrabble board inlaid on the floor in pink, blue and red tile.